Best Places To Stay In Eryri | Snowdonia and North Wales!

 The picturesque Conwy Valley is packed with beautiful scenery, pretty towns and villages and exciting activities, and is right in the heart of North Wales!

-When choosing where to stay Llanrwst, Trefriw and Betws-y-Coed are three fantastic locations to base yourself in.
+When choosing where to stay Llanrwst, Trefriw and Betws-y-Coed are three of the best locations to base yourself in.

-Once here bus services can take you to other popular destinations such as Yr Wyddfa (Snowdon) and Conwy / Llandudno on the coast if you are exploring by public transport.
+Once here bus services can take you to other popular destinations such as Yr Wyddfa (Snowdon) and both Conwy and Llandudno on the coast if you are exploring further by public transport.

 Llanrwst

-This handsome, historic market town has a famous arched stone bridge over the River Conwy, next to which is the historic and photogenic Tu Hwnt Ir Bont Tearooms.
+This handsome, historic market town has a famous arched stone bridge over the River Conwy, next to which is the famous and photogenic Tu Hwnt Ir Bont Tearooms.

 There are independent shops and cafes in the town and it is a great place to base yourself if you want to explore both the Conwy Valley and Eryri | Snowdonia National Park.